BlockScience/Risk-Adjusted-Bonding-Curves/README.md

 In order to reperform this code, we recommend the researcher use the following link https://www.anaconda.com/products/individual to download Python 3.7.
 To install the specific version of cadCAD this repository was built with, run the following code: pip install cadCAD==0.4.23

-Then run cd InterchainFoundation to enter the repository.
+Then run cd Risk-Adjusted-Bonding-Curves to enter the repository.
 Finally, run jupyter notebook to open a notebook server to run the various notebooks in this repository.

 Check out the [cadCAD forum](https://community.cadcad.org/t/python-newbies-setup-for-cadcad/101) for more information about installing and using cadCAD.